 They are also stored in a way that makes them readily available when needed, which can be particularly important in emergency situations.

-In such an emergency setting, PRBC’s can be lifesaving in cases of severe anemia or blood loss.
+In such an emergency setting, PRBC’s can be lifesaving in cases of severe anaemia or blood loss.
 A blood transfusion can quickly restore the dog’s red blood cell count, improving oxygenation and circulation and helping stabilize the patient.

-In addition to their life-saving potential, packed red blood cells can also help improve the quality of life for dogs with chronic anemia.
-Dogs with chronic anemia may experience fatigue, weakness, and reduced endurance, which can limit their ability to participate in physical activities and enjoy their daily lives.
+In addition to their life-saving potential, packed red blood cells can also help improve the quality of life for dogs with chronic anaemia.
+Dogs with chronic anaemia may experience fatigue, weakness, and reduced endurance, which can limit their ability to participate in physical activities and enjoy their daily lives.
 A blood transfusion can help restore their energy and vitality, allowing them to live more active and fulfilling lives.